Cartman's Incredible Gift: Plot

-Cartman attempts to fly by jumping off of his roof with cardboard wings attached to his arms, to which only Kyle roots for knowing what's going to happen while everyone else is against it.
-He emerges from a brief coma in the hospital, where he shares a room with a victim of a serial killer who cuts off his victims' left hands.
+Eric Cartman attempts to fly by jumping off of his roof with cardboard wings attached to his arms.
+Kyle roots for him, knowing what's going to happen, while the other boys try to talk him out of it.
+Cartman is knocked out in the fall and awakens from a brief coma in the hospital, where he shares a room with a victim of a serial killer who cuts off his victims' left hands.
 When Cartman makes a lucky guess and manages to deduce some obvious routine things, like the food the hospital is serving, a gullible local police detective, Sergeant Yates, believes that Cartman has developed psychic powers.
 Cartman plays along and is taken to a murder scene, where Yates asks him if he is "seeing anything".
 Cartman closes his eyes and vocalizes his cravings for ice cream and Oreo cookies, prompting Yates to arrest ice cream shop owner Tom Johannsen with extreme brutality.
 Cartman receives a cash reward.

 At school, Kyle angrily confronts Cartman over his fraudulent psychic abilities, but Cartman defiantly insists that he has such powers, and convinces the other frightened school children of this, though not Kyle, Stan, and Kenny.
 The murders resume, but instead of realizing his mistake, Yates rationalizes that these are copycat killings.
 At the next crime scene, the boys meet a disturbed man named Michael Deets who is quite obviously the murderer, but Yates refuses to listen to Kyle's pleas, focusing instead on Cartman's fake visions.

 Cartman's involvement in the case makes him famous, resulting in a visit from a group of "psychic detectives" who demand he join their group and pay a fee.
 Cartman laughs off their pretensions, resulting in a "psychic battle" in which the "detectives" indulge in the same histrionics as Cartman, terrifying his mother.
 Failing to intimidate Cartman, the psychics leave with a threat of class action lawsuit.
 Cartman solves this problem by telling Sergeant Yates that the group is behind the copycat murders, leading the members of the group to be arrested, beaten, and in one case, fatally shot.